riskiilyas/Pygame-Dijkstra-Visualizer/README.md

     - Press `3` to insert wall

-  After pressing the key, you can left-click anywhere in the map to insert a new tile and right-click to remove tile
+  After pressing the key, you can left-click anywhere in the map to insert a new tile and right-click to remove tile.
+You can also use the arrow keys to move the starting and finish tile around.

 - To start the pathfinding process, press `Enter` key
 - After the pathfinding process is done, press `Enter` again